happycube/cxadc-linux3/utils/README.md

 inst_scripts = create simlinks to these scripts in /usr/bin.

+## IMPORTANT:  About capturing a CAV laserdisc

+CAV laserdiscs increase in gain as they play, in order to get a good quality capture, you have to adjust the CX card gain *down* as the disc plays (unless using the RMS amp).
+This means the physical amp must be set as such, that at the end of the disc, the CX card gain is about 1 or 2.
+If you were, to say,  run level adjust at the beginning of the disc and adjust the amp until it landed at 1 or 2, after about 5 minutes the entire capture would be clipping. ⚡ 🔥 🤕 The **cxlvlcavdd** script is designed to capture the data and turn down the CX card gain as the capture progresses.

+The user which you are capturing with must have read-write access to the sysfs parameters.

+There's a few steps to using cxlvlcavdd:

+1. Go to near the end of the disk, use leveladj and the gain POT of the amp to get leveladj to land at 1 or 2.
+2. Go to the beginning of the disc and run leveladj again.
+3. Finally, start the capture with `cxlvlcavdd CaptureFileName.r8`.

 ## Command Arguments

 cx8fsc = set 8fsc sample rate mode.
 1x crystal speed.